Spectroscopic Signatures of a Liouvillian Exceptional Spectral Phase in a Collective Spin: Numerical Results

 \subsection{Exceptional-point diagnostics versus bath polarization}

 To characterize the emergence of exceptional behavior systematically, we analyze the EP diagnostics as a function of bath polarization $p$ and system size $j$.
-The lower panel Figure~\ref{fig:main} shows the EP weight $r(p)$ (right) and the model-selection indicator $\Delta\mathrm{BIC}(p)$ (left) extracted from spectra computed with infinite-temperature and steady-state sources.
+Figure~\ref{fig:main} shows the EP weight $r(p)$ ({ left}) and the model-selection indicator $\Delta\mathrm{BIC}(p)$ ({ right}) extracted from spectra computed with infinite-temperature and steady-state sources.

 For generic initial states, both diagnostics reveal a sharp crossover as $p$ is increased: $r(p)$ grows rapidly from zero and $\Delta\mathrm{BIC}$ becomes strongly negative, signaling the onset of a statistically significant super-Lorentzian contribution.
 As the system size increases, this crossover becomes increasingly sharp and shifts toward smaller values of $p$, consistent with the approach to the thermodynamic exceptional spectral phase identified in Ref.~\cite{RubioGarciaPRA106}.
 By contrast, the same diagnostics applied to steady-state spectra remain near their Lorentzian values for all $p$, reflecting the steady-state filtering discussed above.